-Marianne Touchie is Assistant Professor of Civil and Mechanical Engineering at the University of Toronto.
+Marianne Touchie is Assistant Professor jointly appointed in Civil & Mineral Engineering and Mechanical & Industrial Engineering at the University of Toronto.

 Heinz Unger

 An engineer friend once told me about basic principles of engineering, like "water doesn't run uphill" or "you can't push a rope," but the most memorable-and most important one to me-was "a three-legged table won't wobble".
 This is a great example of a statically determinate system since all you need are three legs, and any more points of support could cause a wobble, the lesson being: keep systems simple and don't overdesign, but make sure you have a solid base on which to build your work.